apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 ## Query Sample Data

-Your Drill installation includes a `sample-data` directory with JSON and Parquet files that you can query.
+At the root of the Drill installation, a `sample-data` directory includes JSON and Parquet files that you can query.
 The default `dfs` storage plugin configuration represents the local file system on your machine when you install
 Drill in embedded mode.
 For more information about storage plugin configuration, refer to [Storage Plugin Registration]({{ site.baseurl }}/docs/connect-a-data-source-introduction).

-Use SQL syntax to query the sample `JSON` and `Parquet` files in the `sample-data` directory on your local file system.
+Use SQL to query the sample `JSON` and `Parquet` files in the `sample-data` directory on your local file system.

 ### Querying a JSON File

-A sample JSON file, `employee.json`, contains fictitious employee data.

-To view the data in the `employee.json` file, submit the following SQL query to Drill, using the [cp (classpath) storage plugin]({{site.baseurl}}/docs/storage-plugin-registration/) to point to the file.
+A sample JSON file, [`employee.json`]({{site.baseurl}}/docs/querying-json-files/), contains fictitious employee data.
+To view the data in the `employee.json` file, submit the following SQL query to Drill, using the [cp (classpath) storage plugin]({{site.baseurl}}/docs/storage-plugin-registration/) configuration to point to the file.

 `0: jdbc:drill:zk=local> SELECT * FROM cp.`employee.json` LIMIT 3;`